NigamDevansh/UrlShortnerNodeJs/README.md

 # UrlShortner_withAuth

-This project the shortening of the url and authentication using JWT(JasonWebToken) which is stored in the form of cookies in the browser.
+This project the shortening of the url and authentication using JWT(JsonWebToken) which is stored in the form of cookies in the browser.